 PotlatchDeltic supports many of the organizations that our employees serve through our corporate charitable giving contributions.
 The Company’s financial contributions reflect our commitment to both corporate responsibility and to the devotion we share with our employees towards the communities where we live.

 The fire department in Waldo, Arkansas had purchased a replacement pumper truck and needed to acquire some associated equipment like hoses, nozzles, and air fans.
 Our Waldo facility decided to contribute the cost of these items.
 Although the Waldo sawmill has an internal fire brigade, the facility relies on the city fire department for fire protection as well as training.
-The fully rigged pumper truck will not only make the fire department better equipped to serve large industries but will also improve fire protection to the entire community.

 PotlatchDeltic has partnered with United Way for over a decade to raise money for local non-profits.
 At our corporate offices in Spokane, Washington, we hold a United Way Week every year.
-Spokane United Way contributions had a 100% participation rate in 2022 and were augmented through a corporate fifty percent match per dollar contributed.
+Spokane United Way contributions had a 100% participation rate in 2023 and were augmented through a corporate fifty percent match per dollar contributed.

 PotlatchDeltic partnered with ten companies and industry associations from across the Arkansas forest products sector to build a home with Habitat for Humanity in Haskell, Arkansas.
-The Forestry Build 2022 reflected how teamwork across our sector can amplify our shared goals and provide a home for a family.
+The recent Forestry Build reflected how teamwork across our sector can amplify our shared goals and provide a home for a family.

 Summer in St. Maries, Idaho is picture perfect, and swimming and sports activities along the St. Joe River is a favorite pastime.
 The lumber and plywood complex wanted to help support the community in ensuring youth were safe.
 So, children 18 years of age and under were given a “free swim summer” from June to August at the city pool.
-The donation also included swim lessons for children and those who participated in the swimming lessons also received a beach towel.
-The community response was great with almost double the normal use of the facility.